Early thermal weapons: Quicklime, sulfur and smoke

-Gunpowder and cannon
+Gunpowder and cannons

 The discovery of gunpowder was probably the product of centuries of alchemical experimentation.
 Saltpetre was known to the Chinese by the mid-1st century AD and there is strong evidence of the use of saltpetre and sulfur in various largely medicinal combinations.
 The impetus for the development of gunpowder weapons in China was increasing encroachment by tribes on its borders.
 The earliest known formula for gunpowder can be found in a Chinese work dating probably from the 9th century.
 The Chinese wasted little time in applying it to warfare, and they produced a variety of gunpowder weapons, including flamethrowers, rockets, bombs, and mines, before inventing firearms.
 European descriptions of gunpowder first appear in Opus Maius and Opus Tertium, written by the English philosopher Roger Bacon in the mid-13th century, although the mixture was not very effective.
 The composition of gunpowder varied throughout the period, and did not settle into the current ratios of saltpetre, sulfur and charcoal until the 17th century.

 The years 904–906 saw the use of incendiary projectiles called 'flying fires' (fei-huo).
 Needham (1986) argues that gunpowder was first used in warfare in China in 919 as a fuse for the ignition of another incendiary, Greek fire.
 Initially, gunpowder mixtures were utilised through traditional engines and throwing mechanisms; containers and grenades were thrown by mangonels and trebuchets, and explosive rockets and arrows were developed, along with gunpowder flamethrowers.

-Like firearms, cannon are a descendant of the fire-lance, a gunpowder-filled tube used as a flamethrower; shrapnel-like material was sometimes placed in the barrel so that it would fly out together with the flames.
+Like firearms, cannons are a descendant of the fire-lance, a gunpowder-filled tube used as a flamethrower; shrapnel-like material was sometimes placed in the barrel so that it would fly out together with the flames.
 In due course, the proportion of saltpeter in the propellant was increased to increase its explosive power.
 To better withstand that explosive power, the paper and bamboo of which fire-lance barrels were originally made came to be replaced by metal.
 And to take full advantage of that power, the shrapnel came to be replaced by projectiles whose size and shape filled the barrel more closely.
 With this, we have the three basic features of the gun: a barrel made of metal, high-nitrate gunpowder, and a projectile which totally occludes the muzzle so that the powder charge exerts its full potential in propellant effect.